masasam/ansible-setup-server/README.md

 	echo 'ansible ALL=(ALL) ALL' | sudo EDITOR='tee -a' visudo
 	echo '%wheel ALL=(ALL) ALL' | sudo EDITOR='tee -a' visudo
 	echo '%wheel ALL=(ALL) NOPASSWD: ALL' | sudo EDITOR='tee -a' visudo

+Set the following in .ssh/config on your laptop or desktop

+	Host centostest
+						HostName localhost
+						User ansible

+Write at main.yml

+	- hosts: centostest

+Run playbook

+	ansible-playbook main.yml